 Here’s how the transfer works…

 1. Have an account set up in the partner you want to transfer into.
 It’s free if you don’t already have one.
 But if you do have one with points, make sure you find the account number for that one so you’re adding to your existing points.
-The account can be a family member or friend’s too if you want to add to theirs.
+The account can be in your name or your spouse’s name.

 2. Log into your account at www.UltimateRewards.com.
-It’s the same login you use to manage your credit card bill with Chase.
+It’s the same user name and password you use to manage your credit card bill with Chase.

 3. Choose ‘Transfer Points to Travel Partners’

-4. Select the partner to which you want to transfer points
+4. Select the partner you want to transfer your points into

 That’s it, your points will show up in your mileage account shortly, generally it’s an instant transfer.